redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/05/README.md

 ) ;; end of $rows loop
 ```

-Now, we simply have a single loop that performs an atomic read-modify-write on the next pixel value in shared memory, then converts that pixel number to the correct row and column values:
+Now, we simply have a single loop that performs an atomic read-modify-write on the next pixel value in shared memory, then converts that pixel number to the correct row and column coordinates:

 ```wast
 (loop $pixels